bestbat/Homura/README.md

  Uplay | Runs out of the box, but crashes to often.
  Teamspeak | Runs out of the box.
  [Clone Hero](https://www.youtube.com/watch?v=qch3_bt4rGo) | Runs out of the box.
 WARNING: The game can also cause a very, very loud sound error!
 To fix it restart the system.
- Drakensang Online | Crashs at starting the game client Anarchy Online | Runs out of the box.
+ Drakensang Online | Crashs at starting the game client.
+ Anarchy Online | Runs out of the box.
 Please let the installer create a shortcut or you are unable to start the launcher!
  [itch](https://www.youtube.com/watch?v=lp-3g08w70A) | Runs out of the box.
  [GOG Galaxy](https://www.youtube.com/watch?v=m4BMvvgeWFE) | Runs out of the box.